-FlowPro can be set to download a list of domains from Plixer.
+Plixer FlowPro can be configured to download a list of domains from Plixer.
 These are domains that have been determined, with a high probability, to be “bad domains”.
-This list is used in the “Domain Reputation” and “Malware Behavior Detection” algorithms.
+This list is used in the Domain Reputation and Malware Behavior Detection algorithms.

-User Defined Domain Lists¶
+User-defined Domain Lists¶

-- One DNS name per line.
+- One DNS name per line

 Entries that do not match these requirements will be ignored.

-Use the edit domainlist to create (or edit) a custom list of domains to detect domainReputation alarms.
+Use the following Plixer FlowPro command to to create or edit a custom list of domains to trigger Domain Reputation alarms:

-Scrutinizer Flow Analytics Algorithms¶
+Plixer Scrutinizer Flow Analytics Algorithms¶

 - BotNet Detection